 The airline is based at OR Tambo International Airport, Johannesburg, from where it operates the majority of its services from, both internally and internationally.

 The airline flies to many smaller airports and airstrips, some of which are only available through charter flights.
 For example, a Federal Air charter flight is the only option to reach the Madikwe Game Reserve by air.

 FlySafair is a low-cost airline based at OR Tambo International Airport, Johannesburg, with secondary hubs at Cape Town International and King Shaka International Airport.

-Kulula is a domestic South African airline that is famous for its bright green 'Flying 101' airline livery.
+Kulula is a South African airline that is famous for its bright green 'Flying 101' airline livery.

-The airline is a great choice if you're looking to fly between major domestic airports within South Africa, with daily flights between its hub at OR Tambo International Airport and Cape Town International Airport.
+The airline is a great choice if you're looking to fly between major airports within South Africa, with daily flights between its hub at OR Tambo International Airport and Cape Town International Airport.

 Kulula has both of its major bases in Johannesburg and flies to seven different airports within South Africa overall.

 Mango is a government-owned airline that operates low-cost services throughout South Africa, with additional connections to Zanzibar.

 Mango's stripped-down service is a great choice if you're looking to fly between major airports within South Africa on a budget.